Native app instructions

 You can easily recognize which entries are already saved and which aren't.
 We differentiate then with specific color coding and iconography (fig.24).

-For easy access to your saved entries, you can sort them by (fig.25):
+For easy access to your saved entries, you can sort them by (fig.25):last saved, nearby, alphabetic order (descendent and ascendent), only places, only routes and all.

 Current location